hellohaptik/docs_haptik/bot-builder-advanced/hsl-properties.md

    <tbody>
       <tr>
          <td>title</td>
-         <td>This message is sent when the user taps on the actionable.
-Mostly used with the BUTTON element.</td>
+         <td>This message is sent when the user taps on the actionable.</td>
       </tr>
       <tr>
          <td>title</td>